FAQ’s

 Are you a registered NDIS provider or provide sessions under Victims of crime?

-I can/do see self managed NDIS clients
+I can and do see self managed and plan managed NDIS clients.

 How do I pay for my session?